Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Introduction

-In section 5, we prove the \emph{$\tau$-selfdual type theorem}, which says that for any given unitary involution $\tau$ and a $\sigma$-invariant cuspidal representation of $G$ with a technical condition which can be removed later, we may find a simple type $(\boldsymbol{J},\Lambda)$ contained in $\pi$ such that $\tau(\boldsymbol{J})=\boldsymbol{J}$ and $\Lambda^{\tau}\cong\Lambda^{\vee}$, where $^{\vee}$ denotes the smooth contragredient.
-In other words, we find a "symmetric" simple type contained in $\pi$ with respect to $\tau$.
-Our strategy follows from \cite{anandavardhanan2018galois}, section 4.
-First we consider the case when $E/F$ is totally wildly ramified and $n=d$.
+In section 5, we prove the \emph{$\tau$-selfdual type theorem}, which says that for a unitary involution $\tau$ and a $\sigma$-invariant cuspidal representation $\pi$ of $G$ with a technical condition, we may find a simple type $(\boldsymbol{J},\Lambda)$ contained in $\pi$ such that $\tau(\boldsymbol{J})=\boldsymbol{J}$ and $\Lambda^{\tau}\cong\Lambda^{\vee}$, where $^{\vee}$ denotes the smooth contragredient.
+In other words, we find a ``symmetric" simple type contained in $\pi$ with respect to $\tau$.
+Our strategy follows from \cite{anandavardhanan2019galois}, section 4.
+First we consider the case where $E/F$ is totally wildly ramified and $n=d$.
 Then for $E/F$ in general with $n=d$, we make use of the techniques about endo-class and tame lifting developed in \cite{bushnell1996local} to prove the theorem by reducing it to the former case.
 Finally by using the $n=d$ case, we prove the general theorem.

-In section 6, for a given cuspidal representation $\pi$ and a certain unitary involution $\tau$, we first use our results in section 5 to choose a $\tau$-selfdual simple type $(\boldsymbol{J},\Lambda)$ contained in $\pi$.
-The main result of section 6, which we call it \emph{distinguished type theorem}, says that $\pi$ is distinguished by $G^{\tau}$ if and only if there exists a $\tau$-selfdual and distinguished simple type of $\pi$.
-More specifically, by Frobenius reciprocity and Mackey formula, we have:
+In section 6, for $\tau$, $\pi$ as in section 5 satisfying the technical condition, we first choose a $\tau$-selfdual simple type $(\boldsymbol{J},\Lambda)$ contained in $\pi$.
+The main result of section 6, which we call the \emph{distinguished type theorem}, says that $\pi$ is distinguished by $G^{\tau}$ if and only if there exists a $\tau$-selfdual and distinguished simple type of $\pi$.
+More specifically, by Frobenius reciprocity and the Mackey formula, we have